axelvaldez/radical-companies/_posts/rfiction/sparked-by-greed/2023-03-04-E02-sparked-by-greed.markdown

  <div class="_speakerb">But I am not afraid&hellip;</div>
  <div class="_speakera">Yet, you are letting your fears speak for you.</div>
  <div class="_commentary">He went quiet for a bit.
 Then he said,</div>
- <div class="_speakerb">I think I am going to talk to Anita about how to start this convesation without letting it turn into a fight.</div>
+ <div class="_speakerb">I think I am going to talk to Anita about how to start this conversation without letting it turn into a fight.</div>

 <h1>Myth Is Fear</h1>
  <div class="_speakerb">Hey, Dave, what should we work on next?</div>